All Episodes

 You get the same exact service.

-They have partnered with another advertiser on this program, Allegiance Flag, which is the highest quality American flag, period, hand sewn in beautiful Charleston, South Carolina.
+They have partnered with another advertiser on this program, Allegiance Flag, which is the highest quality American flag, period, hand-sewn in beautiful Charleston, South Carolina.

-And you will be contributing to this just by making the switch to Pure Talk for the same service and saving a fortune, and you'll be helping uh deserving veterans all at the same time.
+And you will be contributing to this just by making the switch to Pure Talk for the same service and saving a fortune.

-You get unlimited talk, unlimited text, plenty of data, and of course, the average family saves for over a thousand bucks a year for the same service.
+And of course, the average family saves over $1,000 a year for the same service.

 All right, the switch, it's simple, it's fast, it's easy.

-Uh, I am very pleased and proud and so happy.
+I am very pleased and proud and so happy.

 I miss being out on the road.